 Substance P 1-7 (SP1-7 = H-Arg-Pro-Lys-Pro-Gln-Gln-Phe-OH) is the major bioactive metabolite of the well-known neuropeptide Substance P. The interest in this heptapeptide originates from the observation that it modulates, and in certain cases opposes the effects of the parent peptide, e.g. pain stimulation, inflammation, and the potentiating effect on opioid withdrawal symptoms.
 The physiological underlying mechanisms of SP1-7 at a molecular level, including receptor recognition, are still unclear.
-However, specific binding sites for SP1-7 in the rat spinal cord have been identified.
+However, specific binding sites for SP1-7 in the rat and mice spinal cord and in certain brain regions have been identified.
 Even though the intriguing effects of SP1-7 have been known for quite some time SP1-7 has not previously been addressed in a medicinal chemistry program.
 Our early aims of this project was to develop stable and bioavailable peptidomimetics of SP1-7 be used as research tools in functional animal studies for a more thorough understanding of the physiological function of SP1-7, including identification of its macromolecular target.
-Our initial efforts in this area included a thorough SAR study of the binding of SP1-7 and endomorphin-2 (EM-2) to the SP1-7 binding site by means of Ala-scans, truncation studies and C- and N-terminal modifications of the two target peptides.
-From this we concluded that only the C-terminal part was crucial for the affinity.
-Moreover, C-terminal amidation potentiated the ligands in both in vitro and in vivo models.
-Altogether, the SAR studies led to the remarkable discovery of a small dipeptide ligand having equal affinity as endogenous heptapeptide ligand SP1-7, SP1-7, SP1-7-amide and the dipeptide further demonstrated potent analgesic effect on pain of neuropathic origin in in vivo models.
-Chronic neuropathic pain is an underrecognized and undertreated diagnosis which constitutes a major public health problem and a vast economic burden to society.
-There is a great need for new therapies specific for neuropathic pain.
-Several new types of less basic and constrained amino acid/dipeptide mimetics, including multidecorated heteroaryls, as well as synthetic protocols, are currently under preparation in order to improve the pharmacokinetics properties of the ligands.
+Our initial efforts in this area included a thorough SAR study of the binding of SP1-7 and endomorphin-2 (EM-2) to the SP1-7-binding site by means of Ala-scans, truncation studies and Cand N-terminal modifications of the two target peptides, which resulted in the remarkable discovery of H-Phe-Phe-NH2 as a high affinity ligand.
+Further studies and lead optimization in this project have resulted in both modified peptides and small-molecule dipeptidomimetics with strong analgesic effect in various animal models of neuropathic pain.
+Undeniably, there is a great need for new therapies that specifically targets neuropathic pain, since chronic neuropathic pain is an undertreated diagnosis with poor treatment options and which constitutes a major public health problem and a vast economic burden to society.